arielhalsvik-kvikna/Cavity-Quest-Game/README.md

 Collect all 8 teeth and deliver them to the angry man at the end of level 4 to win!

-There's three ending to this game:
+There's three endings to this game:
 - Game over
 - Sad ending
 - Happy ending